Sample Request Letter for Meeting Appointment with Boss

 For sharing a new idea/pitch

-Employees can request a meeting appointment with their boss to pitch a new idea for improving operations within the company or organization.
+Employees can request an appointment with their boss to pitch a new idea for improving operations within the company or organization.
 If this is the case, the employee has to review the proposal and collect supporting data to persuade their boss.
-This involves going through research reports, preparing summary reports and presentations, which can be forwarded to the boss in advance.
-With such information at hand, note down the key points of the pitch such as benefits, projections, risk analysis results and mention them briefly in the letter.
+This involves going through research reports and preparing summary reports and presentations, which can be forwarded to the boss in advance.
+With such information at hand, note down the key points of the pitch such as benefits, projections, and risk analysis results, and mention them briefly in the letter.ย

 For issuing a complaint